endropie/mcp-setup/README.md

 - Easy-to-use base classes for tools, prompts, and resources
 - Out of the box authentication for SSE endpoints

-## Projects Built with MCP Framework
+## Projects Built with MCP Setup

-The following projects and services are built using MCP Framework:
+The following projects and services are built using MCP Setup:

 - ### [tip.md](https://tip.md)
 A crypto tipping service that enables AI assistants to help users send cryptocurrency tips to content creators directly from their chat interface.
 The MCP service allows for: